-I believed from the bottom of my soul that I wasn’t alone.
-Even though every mother I spoke to advised me on the method they used and told me how easy their experience was.
+I believed from the bottom of my soul that I wasn’t alone, even though every mother I spoke to advised me on the method they used and told me how easy their experience was.
 I was positive there had to be more help.
 I began to read every book on the market about potty training.
-I was shocked at the fact that many authors of several best sellers had only trained 1-3 children or only interviewed parents and wrote about it.
-I ditched the "how to" books and became obsessed with learning the physical, physiological and behavioral aspects of teaching a child a life skill.
+I was shocked at the fact that many authors of several best sellers had only trained 1-3 children or interviewed parents and documented their experiences.
+I ditched the "how to" books and became obsessed with learning the physical, physiological, and behavioral aspects of teaching a child a life skill.

 My findings were shocking, as they were the opposite of what every “how to” book taught.
 Many children are fully aware of where the pee and poop are supposed to go but need help breaking the habit of using a diaper.

-After testing my techniques to over 100 children in my living room, I decided to open Potty Training School with the goal of educating as many parents as I could, while making potty training fun for the child.
-Potty Training School is now in its sixth year of business and has helped over 2,000 children become accident free in 48 hours or less with a success rate of over 97%.
-Our graduates are independent users of the toilet, confident with their bodies, and most importantly not dependent on an adult prompting them to use the bathroom.
+After testing my techniques on over 100 children in my home, I decided to open Potty Training School with the goal of educating as many parents as I could, while making potty training fun for the child.
+Potty Training School is now in its seventh year of business and has helped over 3,000 children become accident free in 48 hours or less with a success rate of over 97%.
+Our graduates are independent users of the toilet, confident with their bodies, and do not depend on an adult prompting them to use the bathroom.

-In our class your child will learn about their bodies by playing a game (they usually think is fun and funny!) creating a familiarity and normalcy with pee and poop.
-They will work on breaking the habit of peeing in their pants as their parents will learn how to stay one step ahead of the child by knowing the bodies response to accidents.
-This knowledge will set the child up for success without interfering in the natural response the body experiences with a full bladder, urge to bear down and defecate, or sensation during an accident.
+In our class your child will learn about their bodies by playing a game (they usually think is fun and entertaining!) creating a familiarity and normalcy with pee and poop.
+They will work on breaking the habit of peeing in their pants as their parents will learn techniques to deal with temper tantrums, refusal to use the toilet, night training, and regression.
+This knowledge will set the child up for success creating a desire within the child to want to succeed.